Till I Met You (TV series): Reruns

-The show began airing re-runs since January 2, 2023 on ALLTV.
+The show began airing reruns on Jeepney TV from December 17, 2018 to February 22, 2019; and from February 2 to May 31, 2020.

+It also aired reruns on ALLTV from January 2 to April 16, 2023 replacing Ngayon at Kailanman and was replaced by the rerun of Ngayon at Kailanman; Again from November 20, 2023 to March 3, 2024, replacing the reruns of Araw Gabi and replaced by the rerun of Ngayon at Kailanman.

+This series is currently airing on Kapamilya Online Live Global.

 Reception

 Controversy

 The Movie and Television Review and Classification Board (MTRCB) has summoned executives and producers of Till I Met You after complaints came in over inappropriate scenes and innuendo involving James Reid and Nadine Lustre.
 Summoned to attend the November 10 meeting were directors Antonette Jadaone and Andoy Ranay, executive producer Arnel Nacario and writer Shugo Praico.
 MTRCB said matters to be taken up include scenes from the October 25, 26, 27 and 28 episodes, “The 25 October 2016 episode includes a purportedly daring love-making scene inside a motor vehicle, which some audiences found to be unfit for television (despite its “SPG” advisory).
-As regards the 26 October 2016 episode, we received feedback as to the casual use of the words ‘sex lang ‘yan’ without reference to, or in disregard of, the institution of the marriage,” the MTRCB wrote.
-“The 27 and 28 October 2016 episodes, upon the other hand, contain allegedly ‘sexual teasing’ as well as more outrightly sexually-charged bath-related scenes (bearing only a “PG [Parental Guidance] advisory)—both of which were found by some audiences as inappropriate for television.”
+As regards the October 26, 2016, episode, we received feedback as to the casual use of the words ‘sex lang ‘yan’ without reference to, or in disregard of, the institution of the marriage,” the MTRCB wrote.
+“The 27 and 28 October 2016 episodes, upon the other hand, contain allegedly ‘sexual teasing’ as well as more outrightly sexually charged bath-related scenes (bearing only a “PG [Parental Guidance] advisory)—both of which were found by some audiences as inappropriate for television.”

 “With the above, considering that “PG” and “SPG” ratings still admit the reality of having young audiences, the Board shall expect you to present your side at the said conference which shall be before a Committee particularly designated for the matter,” the MTRCB added.